csmosbot/csmos/apps/web/src/content/docs/docs/invite.md

 ![csmos in the server](/getting-started/invite-4.png)

 csmos is now in your server and you can now start building your dream Discord server!

-## Commands

-To use csmos, you have to run commands.
-If you want to know how to run commands and use them, you can check out [the command usage guide](/commands).